khalilmissaoui/khalilmissaoui/README.md

 ## I'm a Human, Friend, Developer and a futur pianist haha!!
-- 🧑🏻‍💻 I m a web dev student at ESPRIT , currently searching for 6 months graduation intership .
+- 🧑🏻‍💻 I m a fresh graduated software engineer .
 - 🔭 Current projects that I'm working on : <br />
 🌱 Online Shop : using mircoservices architecture (Eureka , Zuul , Docker) with SpringBoot for backend and angular for frontend , probably gonna try the Micro-frontend <br />
-🌱 For learning puposes : Applying the CI/CD pipeline on a SpringBoot project using tools like : SonarQube  , Nexus aaand  Jenkins  💯<br />
+🌱 For learning puposes : learning DevOps path since I ve allways had a side intrest to it  💯<br />
 🌱 Understanding the UX/UI concepts : hearing clients , understanding the needs , low fidelity framing & designing an interface <br />
 🌱 Semantic Web <br />
 - 🕸️ side intrests in smart contracts , blockchain and decentrelized data in general .
-- 🥅 2021 Goals: Learn , learn and learn ! all i want is to get the best version out of me to take off the L lateer !
+- 🥅 2022 Goals: Learn , learn and learn ! all i want is to get the best version out of me to take off the L lateer !
 - ⚡ Fun fact: I looove piano but i ve never touch one 🤣

 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">